prehkalhoro/work/README.md

-I made a website in Wordpress by using Elementor builder . choose one of astra theme than i can make changes in that template. this website is not live , that's why i insert screenshot. thanku
+I made a website in Wordpress by using Elementor builder . choose one of astra theme than i can make changes in that template. this website is not live , that's why i share screenshot. thanku

                                           Home Page Main Banner